Virginia Freedom of Information Act – Rights and Responsibilities

 The policy of FOIA states that the purpose of FOIA is to promote an increased awareness by all persons of governmental activities.
 In furthering this policy, FOIA requires that the law be interpreted liberally, in favor of access, and that any exemption allowing public records to be withheld must be interpreted narrowly.

 - You have the right to request to inspect or receive copies of public records, or both.

 - You have the right to request that any charges for the requested records be estimated in advance.
-As of July 1, 2022, public bodies must notify the requester in writing that the public body may make reasonable charges not to exceed its actual cost incurred in accessing, duplicating, supplying, or searching for requested records and inquire of the requester whether he would like to request a cost estimate in advance of the supplying of the requested records.
+Public bodies must notify the requester in writing that the public body may make reasonable charges not to exceed its actual cost incurred in accessing, duplicating, supplying, or searching for requested records and inquire of the requester whether he would like to request a cost estimate in advance of the supplying of the requested records.

 - If you believe that your FOIA rights have been violated, you may file a petition in district or circuit court to compel compliance with FOIA.
 Alternatively, you may contact the FOIA Council for a nonbinding advisory opinion.

-Making a Request for Records from Southside Virginia Community College
+Making a Request for records from Southside Virginia Community College

 - From a practical perspective, it may be helpful to both you and the person receiving your request to put your request in writing.
 This allows you to create a record of your request.
 It also gives us a clear statement of what records you are requesting, so that there is no misunderstanding over a verbal request.
 However, we cannot refuse to respond to your FOIA request if you elect to not put it in writing.

 - Your request must identify the records you are seeking with “reasonable specificity.”
 This is a common-sense standard.
 It does not refer to or limit the volume or number of records that you are requesting; instead, it requires that you be specific enough so that we can identify and locate the records that you are seeking.